What Is Rhubarb? (And How Do You Cook it?)

 Yes, if you live in the cool northern states.
 Check with your local agriculture extension office to see if rhubarb will thrive where you're gardening.

-Don't plan on harvesting stalks until at least the second year after the plant has gotten established, and then just harvest a few stalks.
+Don't plan on harvesting stalks until at least the second year after the plant has gotten established, and then just harvest a few stalks; you can harvest more the third year.
 Rhubarb will die down to the ground in autumn and may seem to disappear over winter, but bright pink new growth will appear in early spring.

 If you see a rhubarb stalk with a gnarly looking bud on the end, that's a flower stalk.
 Most gardeners remove the entire stalk right down to the base so the plant can expend energy on making more leaves rather than on the flower.
 The flower is edible but the stalk and leaves have a high concentration of oxalic acid and should not be eaten.